AK1975/Project-1--ELK-Stack-Deployment-/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the yaml file may be used to install only certain pieces of it, such as Filebeat.
 ELk Server Setup

-# Jumpbox and Web VM's Setup
+# Jumpbox and Web VM's Setup:
 - Install ansible in jump box VM. edit the config file to allow remote_user to azadmin and update hosts file in jump box ansible container /etc/ansible/hosts under [webservers] with Web VM IPs.
 - Create a new ssh key and copy ssh public key (ida_rsa.pub)
 - update public key with username to webservers reset password page in Azure portal